voloved/pokeemerald_fork/README.md

 To build it, use [LunarIPS](https://fusoya.eludevisibility.org/lips/) and your legally obtained copy of Pokémon Emerald (those devs who made the game 20 years ago gotta eat too).

  ![Example](https://i.imgur.com/KSMvc0h.png)

-## Not Yet Versioned
+## v1.5.4
- - Gen 4 Pokémon are added as followers.
+ - Gen 4 Pokémon are Added as Followers.
  - Berry Pick-up Text On New Berry Now Works.

 ## v1.5.3